FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/c-cpp/fbl_containers_guide/associative_containers.md

-Note that (to prevent accidents) the example asserts that an object being updated is not in the container at the time that the value of the key is changed. `InContainer` is implemented by the object's `WAVLTreeContainable` mix-in and may be invoked from the `UpdateAwesomness()` by simply saying `InContainer()`.
+Note that (to prevent accidents) the example asserts that an object being updated is not in the container at the time that the value of the key is changed. `InContainer` is implemented by the object's `WAVLTreeContainable` mix-in and may be invoked from the `UpdateAwesomeness()` by simply saying `InContainer()`.

 Also that there is no need to find the object in the tree before removing it.